gripep/dotfiles/README.md

 └── tmp  # for any temp or throwaway stuff
 ```

-For ad-hoc aliases, commands, and other tweaks, create a `/system/.custom` file and add them there.
+For ad-hoc aliases, commands, and other tweaks, use the `/system/.custom` file and add them there.
 The zsh config loads it automatically, and git ignores the file.

 The `~/Developer/bin` directory is also added to your PATH automatically.